 Our community engagement is based on up to date, high quality evidence and knowledge.
 Respect Victoria raises awareness in the community through programs, activities and campaigns.
 We are committed to promoting equality and respect across the whole community, and believe every Victorian has a role to play in preventing family violence.

 Respect Victoria will report on progress in the prevention of family violence, and table a report to Parliament on trends and outcomes in primary prevention every three years.

-Respect Victoria is a dedicated agency focused on addressing all forms of family violence, rather than focussing specifically on men’s violence against women and their children (the focus of Our Watch), or broader health promotion (the remit of VicHealth) or the response system (the focus of Family Safety Victoria).
+Respect Victoria is a dedicated agency focused on addressing all forms of family violence, rather than focusing specifically on men’s violence against women and their children (the focus of Our Watch), or broader health promotion (the remit of VicHealth) or the response system (the focus of Family Safety Victoria).

-Respect Victoria will address the significant market gap in preventing family violence for all Victorians.
+Respect Victoria addresses the significant market gap in preventing family violence for all Victorians.
 Working with key partners, Respect Victoria aims to prevent family violence against women, men, children and young people, people with a disability, older people, people with diverse gender and sexual identities, and people from diverse cultural backgrounds, by driving high-quality evidence and communicating these findings with government, community and organisations.

 The Victorian government announced it would establish Respect Victoria as a new organisation dedicated to preventing family violence on 29 March 2018.

 Establishing Respect Victoria as a Statutory Authority fulfils Recommendation 188 of the Royal Commission into Family Violence.
 It also delivers on the commitments outlined in Free from violence: Victoria’s strategy to prevent family violence and all forms of violence against women.